Telephone numbers in South Sudan: National calls

 Calls taking place inside of South Sudan have a simple format of mm nnn nnnn (where mm represents the mobile code and nnn nnnn represents the local number).
 An ITU is not required for national calls.
 For example, a person in South Sudan contacting another person in the same country with a mobile code of 55 and a local number of 555-5555 would have a telephone number of 55 555 5555.

 International calls

 Inbound

-Calls from outside of South Sudan has a different dialing format needing to be used.
+Calls from outside South Sudan require a different dialing format to be used.
 International call prefixes, area codes, and phone numbers may vary.
 An inbound call has the format of +211 mm nnn nnnn (where mm represents the mobile code, and nnn nnnn represents the local number).
-This is also started off with the international call prefix respective to the country the call is coming from (for example, the United States and Canada use 011, and most other countries use 00).
+The + represents the international call prefix used by the country where the call originates: for example, the United States and Canada use 011, and most other countries use 00.
 So for example, if someone from tried to call to the number 55-555-5555 in South Sudan from the United States, then one would use 011 211 55 555 5555.